Updated: May 28

 So, before we dive in, I’d like to share our philosophy and the approach we take when working on reading and spelling with children who have dyslexia.

-With all that being said, you may be wondering what the point is in getting outside reading tutoring.
 Our approach is simple.
-The goal is not to make your child love and be the best at reading, but rather for your child to gain the tools he or she needs in order to be able to confidently read when needed because reading is essential in life.
+The primary goal is for your child to gain the tools he or she needs in order to be able to confidently read when needed because reading is essential in life.

 We named this company “Fearless Readers” because we want the children we serve to stop being afraid of reading and start having confidence in themselves and their abilities, even if reading never becomes a piece of cake for them.